centic9/JGitFS/README.md

 Note: Access is strictly read-only, no writing of new commits on branches is possible.
 Branches and Tags are actually implemented as symbolic links to the respective commit.
 The commit-directory uses the same two-byte directory-substructure like Git uses in .git/objects.

-## The longer stuff
+#### Change it

+Implementation should be straightforward, the class `JGitFS` implements the commandline handling, `JGitFilesystem` implements the filesystem interfaces that are neede for simple read-only access as well as some caching, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...

+Create matching Eclipse project files

+	gradle eclipse

+Run unit tests

+	gradle test

 #### The idea

 I was looking for a way to visualize branches of my Git repositories as separate directories so I could easier compare different versions.
+There are ways to do a 2nd checkout from an existing repository to have two working copies, but this is cumbersome.

-I did find a number of projects, developed in native, python or caml and all of them were either dormant or not fully working for some reason.
+I did find a number of projects, developed in native, python or caml, but they were either dormant or not fully working for some reason.

-As part of some further research I stumbled upon the great [fuse-jna] library which makes building a [FUSE][Linux-Fuse] userland filesystem in 100% pure Java very easy and straightforward by making use of [JNA].
-No native code, no compile troubles, no nothing but full access to the [FUSE][Linux-Fuse] functionality!
+As part of some further research I stumbled upon the great [fuse-jna] library which makes building a [FUSE][Linux-Fuse] userland filesystem in 100% pure Java very easy and straightforward by making use of [JNA] instead of using JNI compiled code.
+This means no native code, no compile troubles, no nothing but full access to the [FUSE][Linux-Fuse] functionality!
 Amazing!

-On the Git side I had heard about [JGit] and wanted to give it a try anyway, using it was a bit of a rough ride and in order to get to grips with it I ended up with a collection of code-snippets at [jgit-cookbook], but in the end pure-Java access to Git repositories worked fine as well.
+On the Git side I had heard about [JGit] and wanted to give it a try anyway, using it was a bit of a rough ride and in order to get to grips with it I ended up putting together a collection of code-snippets at [jgit-cookbook], but in the end pure-Java access to Git repositories worked fine as well.

+Finally after some performance tuning sessions and adding some caching at the right spots I was also satisfied with the performance, naturally there is a bit of overhead but overall I am able to work with fairly large repositories without large delays, only some more CPU is used because of all the compression/format reading in JGit and this doesn't seem to be a big concern with fairly up-to-date hardware.

 #### Todos

+* On some repositories I see strange exceptions after a while when reading many different commits/branches, however access still seems to be fine!
+Getting access to branches/commits which do not even exist!
+It seems some memory overwriting is taking place, either missing synchronization or some hidden bug in fuse-jna, need to investigate more to find out
 * Only commits reachable via refs or tags are listed currently as I could not yet get JGit to return me a list of all commits, so commits which still exist, but are unreferenced currently are not visible
 * Remote branches are not included yet, but should be fairly easy to add
 * Stashes are not listed yet
 * Would be nice to get this on Windows via cygwin as well, seems there is https://github.com/openunix/fuse-cygwin/, but could not get it to compile yet

-#### How to hack on it

-Implementation should be straightforward, the class `JGitFS` implements the filesystem interface, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...

-Create matching Eclipse project files

-	gradle eclipse

-Running unit tests

-	gradle test

 #### Compatibility